Collection Development Policy

 Armstrong State University Archives: The purpose of the University Archives is to identify, collect, preserve and make available University records and manuscripts of enduring value.
 The purpose of collecting such records is to provide documentation of the development and growth of the University, its role in the state of Georgia and in the community at large, the activities of its student body and alumni, and the development of its physical plant and grounds.

 Material will be acquired through internal transfer, donation, deposit and purchase.
 Donations of materials and funds are essential to maintaining and developing the Archives and Special Collection.
 Grant funding is also sought.
 The decision to select and preserve records of historical value is the responsibility of the designated Library staff.
 The University Archives and Reading Room are located on the second floor of the Lane Library.

 At present the University Archives especially welcome donations of material relating to the first 50 years of the history of the University.
 The collection will focus primarily on the history of Armstrong State University.
 However, manuscripts significant to local and regional history will be collected.

 The Archives and Special Collections will not serve as a records management and storage facility for routine records of the University's Registrar's Office or the Business Office.
 The Archives will not, generally, accept the following: materials relating to other geographical regions, or partial manuscripts and archival collections when major portions have already been deposited in another repository.

-Lane Library welcomes and appreciates gift books from any donor, with the understanding that Lane Library is under no obligation to keep donated materials and may dispose of them in any manner.
+Lane Library welcomes and appreciates gift books from any donor, but only under the explicit condition that Lane Library is under no obligation to keep donated materials and may dispose of them at any time in any manner.
 Only those materials that are in good physical condition and that fall within the scope of the University's academic programs are considered for addition to the collection.
-Gifts are acknowledged by the University Librarian; however, appraisal of gifts for tax purposes is the donor's responsibility.
-If donors do not agree with this policy, they may choose not to contribute materials to the Library.
+Gifts are acknowledged by the University Foundation; however, appraisal of gifts for tax purposes is the donor's responsibility.

 The following types of materials are not accepted: